 You have to register online on the India railway website in order for the site to process your purchase.
 An extra service charge of 1.8% is levied on the total cost of the tickets for internet bookings.
 The site takes Visa and MasterCard.
 A refund is made on the card if you cancel the ticket later.
 Make sure you note down the 10 digit PNR and the Transaction ID... you will need this if you want to cancel.

-You can make a maximum of four online bookings a month, and each ticket can be for a maximum of six passengers.
+You can make a maximum of four online bookings a month (now ten online booking in a calendar month), and each ticket can be for a maximum of six passengers.